Madame Tussauds London

 The first sculptor

-Madame Tussauds London is named after Anne Marie Tussaud, who was an accomplished wax sculptor who began working on her masterpieces from an early age.
-After her father's death, her mother worked with Philipp Curtius, an anatomist who ran a workshop in Bern.
+Madame Tussauds Museum in London is named after Anna Maria Tussauds, she was an experienced wax sculptor who began working on her masterpieces from an early age.
+After her father's death, her mother worked with Philippe Curtius, an anatomist who ran a workshop in Bern.
 Curtius fell in love with young Marie and later became her guardian and mentor.
-It is believed that she created the initial sculpture of the writer and philosopher Francois Voltaire at age 16.
-Tussauds opened the museum in 1835 and it has remained a fantastic tourist destination ever since.
+It is believed that she created the initial sculpture from the image of the writer and philosopher Francois Voltaire at the age of 16.
+Tussauds opened the museum in 1835, and it has remained a fantastic destination for tourists ever since.

 Creating a wax figure

 The team working on the statues at Madame Tussauds in London spends about 4 months creating each model.
-The process is expensive and it is estimated that around £280,000 was invested into each figure.
-The wax replicas at Madame Tussauds are slightly larger than the real people due to the wax being able to melt.
-For this reason, the team tries to build them 2% larger than their real-life counterparts to account for their shrinkage.
+This process is expensive, and it is estimated that about 280,000 pounds are invested in each figure.
+The wax replicas at Madame Tussauds are slightly larger than real people because of the wax, which can melt.
+For this reason, the team tries to build them 2% larger than their real counterparts to account for their shrinkage.

 Madame Tussauds London

-Madame Tussauds London was the first museum to be established on London's famous Baker Street.
+Madame Tussauds in London was the first museum to be established on London's famous Baker Street.
 However, it is now located on Marylebone Road, having moved in 1884.
 The museum changed hands several times.
-Interested parties have bought and sold the museum more than once; Dubai Capital bought the exhibits in 2005.
+Not once have interested parties sold and bought the museum, Dubai Capital bought the exhibits in 2005.
 The brand is now owned by the British entertainment company Merlin PLC.

-Madame Tussauds in London is expensive: to buy the collection, you need to pay at least 1.9 billion dollars.
-The museum features many famous people from royalty to film stars.
+Madame Tussauds in London is expensive: to buy a collection, you need to shell out at least $ 1.9 billion.
+The museum features many famous people from royalty to movie stars.
 However, it also depicts historical figures and even criminals.

-Madame Tussauds London famously housed a wax replica of Adolf Hitler, which was removed in 2016 after a widespread complaint.
-Similar museums in honor of Tussaud's are open all over the world, although its main exhibits are in London.
+It is known that the Madame Tussauds Museum in London housed a wax replica of Adolf Hitler, which was removed in 2016 after widespread complaints.
+Similar museums in honor of Tussauds are open all over the world, although its main exhibits are in London.
 You will find wax figures in China, Czech Republic, Germany, Japan, Turkey, Canada, USA and Australia.

 Madame Tussauds London Madame Tussauds London Madame Tussauds London Madame Tussauds London Madame Tussauds London Madame Tussauds London